-Yes, you can freeze gummy worms.
-Make sure to keep them in a tightly-sealed container or heavy-duty freezer bag.
-If properly stored, your gummy worms will still be good for about 12 months.
+Yes, you can freeze gummies.
+Make sure to keep them in a tightly sealed container or heavy-duty freezer bag.
+If properly stored, your gummy worms will be good for about 12 months.

-What’s Halloween without crawly worms to freak out your guests with, right?
-But you no longer have to go out of the house to buy these wiggly treats for this coming Halloween.
-This gummy worms recipe is easy and inexpensive.
-And you don’t have to worry if you’re on a low-carb diet because they’re sugarless.
-Enjoy and have a healthy Halloween!
+What’s Halloween without crawly worms to freak your guests out?
+You no longer have to go out of the house during a hectic Halloween night to buy these wiggly treats.
+This sugar-free gummies recipe is easy and inexpensive, and you don’t have to worry about the carbs.

 Have your own special recipe to share?
 Submit Your Recipe Today!